 One of my first memories is hiking with my dad, I was about 3 years old and I could barely make it, along a small creek bed as he searched for the right shape of yew tree which he would cut and shape into the stem for a beautiful rowboat he was building .
-Naturally an interest in boats and things marine began about then, so it’s logical to start out from a nautical perspective.
+An interest in boats and all things marine began then.

 I was lucky, growing up on a small farm at Wilson Creek, just north of Vancouver on the south coast of British Columbia.
-My father could pretty much do whatever he put his hand to; build a house, barns, beautiful wooden rowboats or even a radio receiver, all from scratch.
+My dad could pretty much do whatever he put his hand to; build a house, barns, beautiful wooden rowboats or even a radio receiver, all from scratch.
 Unfortunately he died when I was just a teenager however he set an impressionable example.
-My mother knew all of the local trees, plants and fauna and we spent a lot of time out in nature hiking and fishing.
+My mother knew all of the local trees, plants and fauna and we spent a lot of time together out in nature hiking and fishing.
 Mom’s love of nature got instilled in me.
-In the 50s and early 60s surrounded by loggers and fishermenI I aligned towards their ‘old school’ ways and their work ethics.
-However I also related to the turn on, tune in and drop out meme that became popular in the late 60s..
+Back in the 50s and early 60s surrounded by loggers and fishermenI entrained their ‘old school’ ways and work ethics.
+However I also related to the turn on, tune in and drop out meme that became popular in the late 60s.

-A couple of friends, Bill Kristofferson and Nick Shownwolf were both just starting to build offshore cruising trimarans to cruise on themselves, so I helped them work their boats.
+A couple of friends, Bill Kristofferson and Nick Shownwolf were both just starting to build offshore cruising trimarans to cruise with and so I helped them build their boats.
 I quickly determined I had enough of the necessary skills and a few months later started building my own 37’ trimaran.
 I named her ”Freya” after my dog.
 She was built in cold mould style construction with marine grade fir plywood over yellow cedar framing.
-I built the hulls in our barn at Wilson Creek and joined them up and completed the boat in the front yard, in full view of the Sunshine Coast Highway.
-That caused me to meet a lot of people.
-Thousands of Vietnam draft resistors were migrating onto the area and I pretty much met all of them.
+I built the hulls in our barn at Wilson Creek and joined them up completing the boat in the front yard, in full view of the Sunshine Coast Highway.
+That turned into meeting a lot of people.
+Hundreds of Vietnam draft resistors were migrating onto the area and I pretty much met all of them.
 Building Freya was a definite learning process.
-Before the boat was launched I had acquired and completely read about three feet of boat construction and design books and also joined the Amateur Yacht Research Society in England.
 Freya took over two years to construct.
+Before Freya was launched I had acquired and avidly read about three feet of boat construction and design books and had joined the Amateur Yacht Research Society in England.
 She was launched in the summer 69.
 I quit my job, moved aboard and headed off sailing and exploring the BC coast.

-I sailed Kyst south to San Diego then to Mexico and across to the Marquesas Islands in French Polynesia, lingering a few months before sailing north to Hawaii and back to Victoria, BC.
+I sailed Kyst south to San Diego then south to Mexico and then west across to the Marquesas Islands in French Polynesia.
+I lingered in the South Pacific a few months before sailing north to Hawaii and back to Victoria, BC.
 This was about 9,000 miles of sailing and Kyst made about 145 miles per day on average.
 Pretty good time for a boat with only an outboard used to get in and out of harbours.
 Also this was before GPS and navigation was done using accurate time, a sextant and a compass.
 The voyage was highly successful.
 I met many great fellow cruisers and also natives and expats living in the various ports of call.

-In 1977 I built yet another trimaran, my fourth, on speculation, a 38′ tri, in cold molded wood construction, at the old Victoria Shipyard on Kingston St. in Victorias beautiful harbour.
-This was a co-design with Bill. i sold it to Henry and Linda Van Unen, who named it “Kyote” They sailed it offshore a couple of times to both the South Pacific and to the Caribbean and back to BC.
+In 1977 I built yet another trimaran, my fourth, on speculation, a 38′ tri, in cold molded wood construction, at the old Victoria Shipyard on Kingston St. in Victoria’s beautiful harbour.
+This was a co-design with Bill.
+I sold it to Henry and Linda Van Unen, who named it “Kyote”.
+They sailed it offshore a couple of times to both the South Pacific and then to the Caribbean, and back to BC.
 It’s now into it’s fourth owner and still going strong.

-While anchored aboard Kyst in Kwahai harbour on the Big Island of Hawaii in 1976 I had tried windsurfing and really liked it.
-As a result after building a couple of windsurfer prototypes in 1978 I founded “Airos” a windsurfer manufacturing company, Windsurfing was a lot of fun.
-As well as designing boards and rigs I was able to get quite proficient at the sport.
-I worked with designing injection moulded plastic parts and the process of rotocasting the boards.We produced a few thousand boards.
-My lack of business acumen led me to decide to sell out to my partners in 1981.
+While anchored aboard Kyst in Kwahai harbour on the Big Island of Hawaii in 1976 I tried windsurfing and really liked it.
+As a result back in Victoria in 1978 , after building a couple of my own design of windsurfer prototypes I founded “Airos” a windsurfer manufacturing company, Windsurfing was a ton of fun.
+As well as designing the boards and rigs I was able to get quite proficient at the sport.
+I worked with designing injection moulded plastic parts and the process of rotocasting the boards.We eventually produced a few thousand boards.
+Disagreements with my partners made decide to sell my shares in the company in 1981.
 A timely move as North American economics turned a bit sour shortly thereafter.

 I met my wife and business partner Marie Hutchinson about this time.
 We shared and appreciated many of the same views and values and stuck together.
-Also at this time I had been working on a tri design of my own for some time and 1981 I built “Physis” a 47’ design that launched in 1982.
+Also at this time I had been working on a tri design of my own for some time.
+In 1981 I built “Physis” a 47’ design that launched in 1982.
 I still own Physis and it is in great condition.
-Windspeed, Kyst and Kyote are also still going strong and still actively sailing although Freya was broken up several years ago.
+Windspeed, Kyst and Kyote are also still going strong, all still actively sailing, although Freya was broken up several years ago.

 An interesting project was the building of a full sized 65′ replica of the 12 meter racing sailing yacht “Australia II” that was featured at Expo 86 in Vancouver BC.
 The project involved working with with the original Australia II designer Ben Lexan and the client was the Government of Western Australia.
 We completed the entire project in 90 days.